-The change in our cash flows provided by operating activities during the first quarter of 2021 as compared to the first quarter of 2020 was due to an increase in net income of \$66.2 million and fluctuations in certain working capital accounts.
+The decrease in our cash flows provided by operating activities during the first six months of 2021 as compared to the first six months of 2020 was due to fluctuations in certain working capital accounts, primarily income taxes and accounts receivable, which were substantially offset by the increase in our net income.

-The change in our cash flows used in investing activities during the first quarter of 2021 was primarily due to maturities of our short-term investments, in excess of purchases, as compared to the first quarter of 2020.
+The decrease in our cash flows used in investing activities during the first six months of 2021 as compared to the first six months of 2020 was due primarily to maturities of our short-term investments in excess of purchases, partially offset by fluctuations in our capital expenditure plans and the timing of these expenditures during the year.
+Changes in our capital expenditures are more fully described below in "Capital Expenditures".

-The change in our cash flows used in financing activities during the first quarter of 2021 as compared to the first quarter of 2020 was due primarily to increased payments under our share repurchase programs, as well as an increase in dividend payments to our shareholders.
+The increase in our cash flows used in financing activities during the first six months of 2021 as compared to the first six months of 2020 was due primarily to reductions in proceeds from long-term debt issuances and higher cash dividends paid to shareholders.
+Our financing arrangements are more fully described below under "Financing Arrangements".
 Our return of capital to shareholders is more fully described below under "Stock Repurchase Program" and "Dividends to Shareholders".

 We have five primary sources of available liquidity: cash flows from operations, our existing cash and cash equivalents, short-term investments, available borrowings under our second amended and restated credit agreement (the "Credit Agreement"), and our Note Purchase and Private Shelf Agreement (the "Note Agreement").
-Our Credit Agreement and the Note Agreement are described in more detail below under "Financing Arrangements."
+Our Credit Agreement and the Note Agreement are described in more detail below under "Financing Arrangements".
 We believe we also have sufficient access to debt and equity markets to provide other sources of liquidity, if needed.